Tina Huesing, PhD, President (term to 2027), Germany/USA

 When she is not working on ICUUW issues, Tina is a professor at Montclair State University, NJ, where she teaches management.

-Geri Kennedy, Interim Treasurer (past term 2018-2024), USA
+Geri Kennedy, Treasurer (term to 2028), USA

 Geri has served on the ICUUW Board of Directors as its treasurer since June 2018.
 A UU for about 30 years, she is a member of the East Shore Unitarian Church in Bellevue, WA.
 Before her retirement, Geri spent 25 years managing homeowners’ associations, partly in a company of her own.